Abdelfattah27/AMIT-Python-Backend-Sessions/FrontEnd/React/outlines/session2_outline.md

    2. state in class component (variable when change it changes the ui) , (this.state , this.setState)
    3. Counter example
       1. simple counter example (with logging in console)
-      2. counter with coll back function
+      2. counter with call back function
       3. counter with start, step
       4. counterFive example
       5. binding this